|

 featured Beacon Theater favorite Gregg Allman, who closed the first

+set, on guest vocals.
 Extra credit should go to ringmaster Costello, who's

 practically made a side career out of hosting such events, not to

 mention his Spectacle: Elvis Costello With….
 TV series.
 Besides his own stellar performances (some from his forthcoming Burnett-produced album National Ransom), he kept the proceedings wittily rolling along, then turned serious in introducing 83 year-old Ralph Stanley.
+Calling himself "a visitor in your country" who

 frequently courts criticism for speaking his mind on American issues,